Firefox: Security

 From its inception, Firefox was positioned as a security-focused browser.
 At the time, Internet Explorer, the dominant browser, was facing a security crisis.
 Multiple vulnerabilities had been found, and malware like Download.Ject could be installed simply by visiting a compromised website.
-The situation was so bad that the US Government issued a warning against using Internet Explorer.
+The situation was so severe that the U.S. government reportedly issued warnings about security risks with Internet Explorer.
 Firefox, being less integrated with the operating system, was considered a safer alternative since it was less likely to have issues that could completely compromise a computer.
 This led to a significant increase in Firefox's popularity during the early 2000s as a more secure alternative.
 Moreover, Firefox was considered to have fewer actively exploitable security vulnerabilities compared to its competitors.
 In 2006, The Washington Post reported that exploit code for known security vulnerabilities in Internet Explorer was available for 284 days compared to only nine days for Firefox before the problem was fixed.
 A Symantec study around the same period showed that even though Firefox had a higher number of vulnerabilities, on average vulnerabilities were fixed faster in Firefox than in other browsers during that period.

 During this period, Firefox used a monolithic architecture, like most browsers at the time.
 This meant all browser components ran in a single process with access to all system resources.
 This setup had multiple security issues.
 If a web page used too many resources, the entire Firefox process would hang or crash, affecting all tabs.
 Additionally, any exploit could easily access system resources, including user files.
 Between 2008 and 2012, most browsers shifted to a multiprocess architecture, isolating high-risk processes like rendering, media, GPU, and networking.
 However, Firefox was slower to adopt this change.
 It wasn't until 2015 that Firefox started its Electrolysis (e10s) project to implement sandboxing across multiple components.
-This rewrite relied on interprocess communication using Chromium's interprocess communication library and placed various components, including the rendering component, in its own sandbox.
-Firefox released this rewrite in to beta in August 2016, noting a 10–20% increase in memory usage, which was lower than Chrome's at the time.
+This rewrite relied on interprocess communication using Chromium's interprocess communication library and placed various components, including the rendering component, in its sandbox.
+Firefox released this rewrite into beta in August 2016, noting a 10–20% increase in memory usage, which was lower than Chrome's at the time.
 However, the rewrite caused issues with their legacy extension API, which was not designed to work cross-process and required shim code to function correctly.
-After over a year in beta, the rewrite was enabled by default all users of Firefox in November 2017.
+After over a year in beta, the rewrite was enabled by default for all users of Firefox in November 2017.